minprog/programmeren-1/extra/installatie/windows/index.md

 Note: These instructions are written for Windows 10 and 11.
 If you are using Windows 8 or older please follow [these](/extra/installatie/windows8) instructions.

-# Step 1: Install the Windows Subsystem for Linux
+## Step 1: Install the Windows Subsystem for Linux

 Start with opening PowerShell as Administrator.
-Right-click the Start button and click "Windows PowerShell (Admin)"
+Right-click the Start button and click "Windows PowerShell (Admin)".

-Run:
+Then enter the following command:

     wsl --install

-This will install the Windows Subsystem for Linux and Ubuntu

 <details markdown="1"><summary markdown="span">Old instructions (only if the command above is not recognized)</summary>